Share This Article

 What happens next with the Korean remake

 Nothing is locked yet, and that is the most important caveat in this story.
-Hyeri’s agency only said the drama is under review, and Na In Woo’s side had not issued a formal response when the reports surfaced, according to Soompi.
+Hyeri’s agency only said the drama is under review, and Na In-woo’s side had not issued a formal response when the reports surfaced.
 The project also carries some development history, because earlier remake chatter dates back to 2023 and the package appears to have changed since then.
 That makes the next official casting statement more meaningful than the usual rumor-cycle follow-up.
+According to Hyeri’s agency statement carried by MyDaily, the project remains one of several scripts under review, so the next hard update still needs to come from the production side.
 If both actors confirm, the conversation will quickly shift from whether the remake is happening to whether the production can turn a strong concept into one of 2026’s must-watch thrillers.
 Right now, the casting alone feels smart.
 The harder part will be translating a recognizable Japanese setup into something that feels unmistakably Korean rather than just efficiently repackaged.